 Brief: JDAM is a GPS/INS-guided, autonomous, all-weather surface attack weapon.
-The joint USAF-Navy program upgrades the existing inventory of general-purpose bombs by adding a GPS/INS guidance kit for accurate allweather attack from medium/high altitudes.
+The joint USAF-Navy program upgrades the existing inventory of general-purpose bombs by adding a GPS/INS guidance kit for accurate all-weather attack from medium/high altitudes.
 The weapons acquire targeting information from the aircraft's avionics.
 After release, an inertial guidance kit directs the weapon aided by periodic GPS updates.
 JDAM seeker/tail kits can be mounted on general-purpose or penetrating warheads in each weight class.
 JDAM can also utilize the 500-lb carbon fiber-cased Very Low Collateral Damage Weapon (VLCDW) for sensitive targets.
 A JDAM kit is under development for the 5,000-lb BLU-113 penetrating weapon slated for integration and flight-testing on the F-15E.
 The Advanced 2,000-lb (A2K) BLU-137/B weapon is also being developed for integration onto the F-15E and B-2A.
-A2K will improve both precision and penetration to strike a wider $variety \, of \, targets, eventually \, replacing \, the \, BLU-109 \, bunker \, buster. \, JDAM-class$ weapons are the most frequent air-to-ground munition expended in combat.
-USAF is working to field an upgraded tail kit with anti-jam receiver for use in GPS degraded conditions under an Urgent Operational Requirement.
-The service is also seeking to develop a lighter-weight successor class of weapons incorporating IR/GPS guidance, maneuver wings, stealth, and EW capabilities.
+A2K will improve both precision and penetration to strike a wider variety of targets, eventually replacing the BLU-109 bunker buster.
+JDAM-class weapons are the most frequent air-to-ground munition expended in combat.
+USAF is acquiring Strategic Anti-Jam Beamforming Receiver Y-Code (SABR-Y) tail kits and developing an advanced Military Code anti-jam GPS guidance for use in signal-degraded environments.
+The service is also working to field a lighter-weight successor class of weapons incorporating IR/GPS guidance, maneuver wings, stealth, and EW capabilities.
+The U.S. supplied winged JDAM-ER as part of weapons shipments to Ukraine which extend the weapons stand-off delivery to beyond 40 miles.
 USAF drastically reduced combat stockpile replenishment in FY22 before slightly increasing procurement to 4,200 tail kits in FY23.
-FY24 funds procure 1,772 tail kits.
+The FY25 request would procure 1,500 guidance kits.
+B-2s conducted a "QUICKSINK" demonstration using modified 2,000-Ib JDAMs to supplement more expensive weapons in an anti-shipping role during Exercise RIMPAC in 2024.

 Contractors: Boeing; Textron; Honeywell.
 First Flight: Oct.
 22, 1996.